-Written by a small group of USC students, Garnet Report strives to provide the most engaging Gamecock stories anywhere on the web.
+Garnet Report is written by a group of USC students with a passion to produce the most engaging Gamecock stories the web has to offer.

 Our goal for Garnet Report is simple.
-We want to tell the most fun stories.
+We want to tell you a compelling story.
 If you know about something coming up, let us know by emailing firstname.lastname@example.org.

 Keep up with Garnet Report: